architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-thermal-network-optimization.rst

 - number of generations:
 - lucky few:

+These parameters are case-study dependent and need to be tuned based on the user requirement.
+The default values provided are to act like a beacon in the research.

+NOTE: As Genetic Algorithm, which is stochastic in nature, is being used as an optimization algorithm, the results might not always be exact.
+So if there are 5 runs of the optimization, there is no guarantee that all 5 runs will yield the same solution, but the solutions will be in close proximity.
+For example, if in a minimization problem, the result in first run is 30056712, the second run might be 30045891 and the third run might be 30050025.
+But if the results are normalized they are within 0.1% of the each other.
+An ideal way to run Genetic Algorithm is to do multiple runs and take the best out of it and also note the worst result you might get from the optimization.

 Optimization Variables
 ----------------------
 For each optimization, the users can decide some variables related to thermal network design: